BlueMona/peerio-client/README.md

-# Peerio - Secure messaging and file sharing made easy.

-Peerio integrates cloud storage with a messaging platform so you can safely keep your important files online and ready to send from anywhere.
-With end-to-end encryption, messages and files are encrypted before leaving your computer and can only be read by you and your recipients.

-Peerio beta is available for Chrome, Windows and Mac.
-Coming soon to Android and iOS.
-Build instructions for linux can be found [here](BUILD.md)

-For all features please visit our [website](https://www.peerio.com).
+# Peerio (legacy) for macOS, Windows, Linux

+Looking for the source code for Peerio 2?
+Check out [the new desktop clients](https://github.com/PeerioTechnologies/peerio-desktop) and [the new SDK](https://github.com/PeerioTechnologies/peerio-icebear).

 For support and frequently asked questions, please see our [support portal](https://support.peerio.com).

 ## Documentation